 We have limited financial resources.
 We currently generate no mining operating revenue and must primarily finance exploration activity and the development of mineral projects by other means.
-Although South32 funded Ambler Metals in the amount of US\$145 million upon formation of the joint venture in 2020, in the future, once our share of such amount has been expended or we wish to acquire any other properties outside of Ambler Metals, our ability to continue exploration, development and production activities, if any, will depend on our ability to obtain additional external financing.
+Once our share of the funding originally contributed by South32 to Ambler Metals (part of which was returned to us in 2024) has been expended, our ability to continue exploration, development and production activities, if any, will depend on our ability to obtain additional external financing.
 Any unexpected costs, problems or delays could severely impact our ability to continue exploration and development activities.
 The failure to meet ongoing obligations on a timely basis could result in a loss or a substantial dilution of our interests in projects.